- About Us

 - Immersive visual analytics

-- A workshop, 'Crossing the Sea' will be held in October at ANU where participants are invited to present papers (drafts to be circulated in advance) on evidence for pre-colonial contacts between Australia and the Asia-Pacific region.
-We welcome papers from a linguistic, anthropological, archaeological, historical or interdisciplinary perspective.
+- A workshop, 'Crossing the Sea' was held in 2018 on evidence for pre-colonial contacts between Australia and the Asia-Pacific region.

 Positions available (please inquire)